mertyusaatag/UA-Nodeset/.github/ISSUE_TEMPLATE/IssueApply2AllModels.md

 ---
-name: Feature request
+name: A task applied for each model
-about: Suggest an idea for this project
+about: Description of a task that must be applied to all models
-title: 'Enhance/Improve <sth>'
+title: 'Do something for each model'
 labels: 'Feature request'
 assignees: ''
 ---

-### Describe problem
+## Describe problem

 A clear and concise description of what the problem is.

-### Describe the solution you'd like
+## Describe the solution you'd like

 A clear and concise description of what you want to happen.

-### Describe alternatives you've considered
+## Describe alternatives you've considered

 A clear and concise description of any alternative solutions or features you've considered.

-### List of model taht the task is to be accomplished
+## List of model that the task is to be applied to

 -[ ] ADI
 -[ ] AML